ghadeermohameedelmahdy/GithubAwesomeRepos/readme.md

 ## Important Notes:

 - pod install is required
-- should run on xcode 13.1 , and if you have any problems please connect with me.
+- To run on xcode 13.1 and above , please checkout development branch, for xcode 12 and above compatibilty , please checkout bugfix/xcode12 branch.